 An appropriate final call for Magellan is the great seafaring city of Lisbon - hub of the Age of Discovery.
 A last shore excursion will introduce the Portuguese capital, before Magellan begins her final two-day passage home in the afternoon.

 Magellan arrives back in Tilbury, at the end of her amazing globe-trotting adventure.

-*Offer applies to new bookings made between 1st November and 6th December 2016 (inclusive) only.
+*Offer applies to new bookings made between 1st and 30th November 2016 (inclusive) only.
 All fares exclude gratuities.
 The exact discount available will vary depending on cruise, cabin and departure date selected.
 All cabin prices shown when booking include their discount amount.
 This offer may be withdrawn at any time.